PowerPCFan/blog/_posts/2025-05-04-web-browsers.md

 **Overall Browser Performance**

 Speedometer 2 Winners: **Google Chrome, Microsoft Edge**
-JetStream 2 Winners: **Microsoft Edge, Google Chrome**
+JetStream 2 Winners: **Google Chrome, Microsoft Edge**
 MotionMark Winners: **Google Chrome, Microsoft Edge**

-So as you can see from the results, Chrome and Edge are some incredibly fast and capable browsers.
+So as you can see from the results, Chrome and Edge are some incredibly fast and capable browsers - they won all three tests!

 # The Final Verdict
 So now, the part you've been waiting for: What browser should I actually go with?

 ### Best Browsers for Speed
 **Google Chrome** and **Microsoft Edge** are undeniably the fastest browsers.
+If you're looking for pure speed and a good experience, go with these.

+### Best Browsers for Efficiency
+**Microsoft Edge** is one of the most efficient browsers out there (on Windows), consuming minimal amounts of RAM and energy while still being one of the fastest options.

+### Best Browsers for Privacy
+If you need good online privacy, **Brave** and **Firefox** are the best choices.

+### Best Browser for Customization and Features
+**Vivaldi** is the best browser for customization and features - it basically has endless settings to customize, and it has tons of built-in features, widgets, and apps!

+### Best Browser for Mac
+With its OS integration and optimized code designed for Mac, **Safari** is the best browser to use on macOS.

+### What's the deal with Opera?
+Opera has been criticized as being spyware or untrustworthy due to the fact that it was purchased by Chinese companies including Kunlun Tech and Qihoo 360 in 2016.
+In 2022, Opera cut ties with Qihoo 360, but Opera is still majority-owned by Kunlun Tech.

+I did not include Opera in my recommendations because of this criticism, but in terms of the product itself, it's a pretty good browser and tends to be pretty lightweight and fast like Edge if you have lower-end hardware that struggles to run browsers like Chrome, Brave, Firefox, or Vivaldi.
+And just like Vivaldi, Opera has some cool productivity and organization features which can be useful, such as Tab Islands, Split Screen, or Workspaces.

 ### My Overall Favorites
 Personally, I use a combination of Microsoft Edge and Mozilla Firefox.
 Firefox is great for privacy and I like that it's open-source, and Edge is very fast and has great compatibility making it a great "daily driver" browser.